7 Signs You Have Too Many Toxins In Your Life

 5. Sensitivity to scents

-Strong reactions to smells — particularly fragrances — might mean that you’re simply sensitive to chemicals, which many of us are.
-It can also mean that your body is fighting toxic overload.
-Particularly if you suffer headaches or stomach upset simply from scents, this may be the case.
+Strong reactions to smells — particularly fragrances — might mean that you’re sensitive to chemicals, which many of us are.
+It can also mean that your body is fighting toxic overload, usually from heavy metals.
+If you suffer from headaches or stomach upset just from scents, this is likely the cause.

 6. Muscle aches and pains